Mihalj Mesaroš

 Mihalj Mesaroš (Михаљ Месарош, Mészáros Mihály; 27 July 1935 – 18 April 2017) was a Yugoslav/Serbian footballer.

 Career

 Born in Novi Bečej and nicknamed "Meske" he started his career at local side FK Jedinstvo Novi Bečej from where he moved to FK Proleter Zrenjanin playing back then in the Yugoslav Second League.
 Then he moves to the capital Belgrade and joins FK Partizan.
 He played 127 games and scored 57 goals for the black&whites, 43 games and 10 goals in the Yugoslav First League.
-Next he played for OFK Beograd, NK Rijeka and FK Sloboda Tuzla.
+Next he played for NK Rijeka and FK Sloboda Tuzla.
 In 1968, he moved to the United States and played with Los Angeles Toros in the NPSL, and next season the club changed its name to San Diego Toros and played in the NASL.
 Afterwards he returned to Yugoslavia and in 1974 he was back to the United States, this time playing with San Jose Earthquakes in the NASL.